 To avoid annoying your customers with ads, it’s important to segment and group your website’s visitors into categories according to their behaviors and the actions they take on your website.
-For example: you can segment based on people who visit your page without buying anything, a visitor who clicked and almost made a purchase but abandoned their shopping cart and closed their browser without buying, and then visitors who purchased something from you.
+For example: you can segment based on people who visit your page without buying anything, a visitor who clicked and almost made a purchase but abandoned their shopping cart and closed their browser without buying, and then visitors who completed a purchase from you.

-The best way to get started is to segment the buying customers from the visitors so that you don’t accidentally show them an ad for the product they just bought.
+The best way to get started is to segment the buying customers from the visitors so that you don’t accidentally show the buyers an ad the next day for the product they just bought.

-To do this, you would simply make separate ads and then configure a custom audience for each different ad.
-By using the custom audience feature inversely, you would simply exclude anyone who visited the thank you page URL (because that means they already made a purchase).
+To do this, you would simply configure a custom audience for each different ad.
+By using the custom audience feature inversely, you can exclude anyone who visited the thank you page URL (because that means they already made a purchase).

-Be sure to check out the video below as well as my YouTube channel, as I've posted a mini-series on online advertising with specific insights into the different steps to configuring your audience, setting up your ad, measuring the metrics, and optimization.
+Be sure to check out my YouTube channel, as I've posted a mini-series on online advertising with specific insights into the different steps to configuring your audience, setting up your ad, measuring the metrics, and optimization.
 Each video is only between 4-8 minutes in length.